-Since the EZ Program's inception in 1986, well over 2,000 eligible Hawaii companies have participated in the EZ Program, the main purpose of which is to encourage certain types of business development and job creation in economically challenged areas of the state, through tax incentives.
-In the following section, we outline various program metrics for the calendar year 2021.
-In 2021, "certified" companies eligible to receive EZ benefits reported 1,113 new or maintained jobs statewide, a small increase from the 1,095 reported in 2020.
-This almost unchanged number is not surprising given the business challenges of the COVID-19 pandemic where companies needed to redesign and remodel the set-up of their physical operations, as well as adjust their operational practice, products and services.
+Since the EZ Program's inception in 1986, well over 2,000 eligible Hawaii companies have participated in the program.
+The main purpose of the program is to encourage certain types of business development and job creation in economically challenged areas of the state, through tax incentives.
+In the following section, we outline various program metrics for the calendar year 2022.
+In 2022, reporting EZ companies reported 855 new or maintained jobs statewide, a decrease of 258 jobs from the 1,113 reported in 2021.
+This decrease in jobs tends to show that businesses are still recovering from the challenges of the COVID-19 pandemic where they needed to redesign and remodel the set-up of their physical operations, as well as adjust their operational practice, products, and services.

-The business activities that reported the greatest number of jobs in the EZ Program in 2021 were, in order: 1) Agricultural Production or Processing; 2) Wholesaling; and 3) Manufacturing.
-The top three business activities that produced the greatest number of jobs, on average per company, in 2021 were: 1) Wholesaling; 2) Manufacturing; and 3) Agricultural Production or Processing.
-All three of these business activities also had the largest number of reporting companies so these business activities tend to produce the most jobs overall and the most jobs on average per reporting company.
+The business activities that reported the greatest number of jobs in the EZ Program in 2022 were, in order: 1) Agricultural Production or Processing; 2) Manufacturing; and 3) Wholesaling.
+The top three business activities that produced the greatest number of jobs, on average per company, in 2022 were: 1) Manufacturing; 2) Wholesaling; 3) Telecommunication switching and delivery and 4) Agricultural Production or Processing.
+Note, Telecommunication switching and delivery only comprised one company so this may not be statistically significant for that industry.
+The other three business activities also had the largest number of reporting companies, so these business activities tend to produce the most jobs overall and the most jobs on average per reporting company.